Frequently Asked Questions for Dancers

 How can dance schools or cultural community centers participate in QDF?

-We want to raise awareness of local dance education programs, particularly for lesser-known dance technique training.
-Dance schools that have any cultural or contemporary training programs with a professional-level company or performing faculty are welcome to submit a dance proposal.
-Pre-professional or competition students are allowed to perform if at a professional level and/or be included with professional company members throughout the proposed dance piece.
+We like to support and help raise awareness of Queens-based dance education programs, particularly for lesser-known dance technique training.
+Dance schools in Queens that have any cultural or contemporary training programs with a professional-level company or performing faculty are welcome to submit a dance proposal.
+Pre-professional or competition students ages 18 and over are allowed to perform if at a professional level and/or be included with professional company members throughout the proposed dance piece.
 Community centers with an established cultural dance program or regular practice at a professional or presentational level are also welcome to submit a dance proposal.
 All dance proposals from schools or community centers have the same requirements as choreographers and other professional dance companies.

-For youth dance students from a dance school or cultural center, you are not eligible to submit a proposal, but we offer a community partnership opportunity instead.
-The youth dance students may be allowed to perform a pre-show demonstration as a way to bring awareness to the school or cultural center’s program for local enrollment.
+For Queens-based youth dance students ages 6-17 from a dance school or cultural center, you are not eligible to submit a proposal, but we offer a community partnership opportunity instead.
+Queens touth dance schools may be allowed to perform a pre-show demonstration as a way to bring awareness to the school or cultural center’s program for local enrollment.
 We consider these partnerships in select show locations only.
-Studios and cultural centers are responsible for all liability of their participants under the age of 18 and must obtain and prove signed guardian consent to any participation dates offered.
+Studios and cultural centers are responsible for all liability of their participants and must obtain and prove signed guardian consent to any participation dates offered.
 If you are a youth dance school interested in a community partnership with us, please email us at firstname.lastname@example.org.
 Please note not all inquiries will result in a partnership.

 What is the QDF Class Xchange?